adamhsparks/AWD_ShB_Interaction/README.md

 ### Rmd files

 Knitting the Rmd files will automatically run the scripts in the [munge](munge) and generate the outputs linked to below in the GitHub `.md` files.
+This folder has the steps used to create the AUDPS values used in analysis and other summaries and cleaning of the data.

 The [`Probability_distribution_checks.Rmd`](Probability_distribution_checks.md) file generates/displays the normal and log distribution checks for the analyses.

-The [`Analysis.Rmd`](Analysis.md) file contains the models used for data analysis.
+The [`Analysis.Rmd`](Analysis.md) file contains the models used for data analysis and shows the analysis carried out.

 ## Study

 **Objective:** Study the effects of different water and nitrogen managements on sheath blight of rice
 **Project PI:** Dr. Adam H Sparks

 **Staff:**

   * Dr. Nancy P. Castilla (2016)
   * Mr. Michael Noel (2015)